Infant Hypoxic Ischemic Encephalopathy Attorneys

 While it’s possible that oxygen can be cut off during labor and shortly after birth, it need not cause brain damage if medical professionals caring for the mother and baby are vigilant to avoid hypoxia and to remedy it as soon as they recognize it.

-The signs of possible HIE are signs of hypoxia themselves, as prolonged lack of oxygen can lead to cellular death:
+The signs of HIE are signs of hypoxia themselves, as prolonged lack of oxygen can lead to cellular death.
+They include: